ckoukoutchos/react-lightning-lectures/README.md

 )(UserList);
 ```

 `getUsers` will fire an action to the Redux store to signal an update in state.
-Here, you could define and pass a plain JS object (message) to `dispatch`, but we are using an action creator: a function that returns an action.
+Here, you could define and pass a plain JS object to `dispatch`, but we are using an action creator: a function that returns an action.
 This allows us to keep our code DRY (Don't Repeat Yourself) by referencing a single function rather than continually typing out the same object each time.

 ```javascript
 actions.js;